 Replacement frequency: As needed

-Cleaning method: Flushing with air Flushing with air with UV lights on Oxidation
+Flushing with air with UV lights on

 o3 background: < 0.5 ppb